guildai/guild.ai/pages/cheatsheets/guildfile.md

 `FLAG_<name>`.
 For example, a flag named `learning_rate` is available as the environment variable `FLAG_learning_rate`.

-Alternatively, use command arguments are needed to pass flag values.
+Alternatively, use command arguments are needed to pass flag values:

 ``` yaml
 train: